eosstore/eosstore-backup/README.md

 # eosstore-backup
 mainnet data backup

-In order to ensure the security of the main network, we made regular backup of the data.We backup data once a day,and include blocks and state.
+In order to ensure the security of the mainnet, we made regular backup of the data.We backup data once a day,and include blocks and state.

 We can get the data from [EOSSTORE-backup-address](https://s3-ap-northeast-1.amazonaws.com/eosstorebp/index.html) os:Ubuntu16.04